Use multi-tenant server-to-server authentication

 For information about creating custom security roles, see

-For information about creating a Dynamics 365 (online), version 8.2 solution, see the following topics:
+For information about creating a Dataverse solution, see the following topics:

 However, the application user cannot be included with a solution so you will need to provide a way to create this application user and associate it with the custom security role.

-There are several ways that you can achieve this, including writing your own program using the Dynamics 365 Customer Engagement Web Services and having the subscriber run the program.
+There are several ways that you can achieve this, including writing your own program using the web services and having the subscriber run the program.

-The CRM Package Deployer is an application which can be used to prepare a package to automate transferring solutions and data to a different Dynamics 365 (online), version 8.2 organization.
-More information: Create packages for the Dynamics 365 for Customer Engagement Package Deployer
+The Dynamics 365 Package Deployer is an application which can be used to prepare a package to automate transferring solutions and data to a different Dataverse organization.
+More information: Create packages for the Package Deployer